arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSites/HOL.md

 	_Create site on Windows Azure_

-1. Wait for the new web site to be created.
+1. Wait for the new Web site to be created.

-	> **Note:** By default, Windows Azure provides domains at _azurewebsites.net_, but also gives you the possibility to set custom domains using the Windows Azure Management Portal (right-click your web site from Server Explorer and select **Open Management Portal**).
-However, you can only manage custom domains if you are using certain Web Site modes.
+	> **Note:** By default, Windows Azure provides domains at _azurewebsites.net_ but also gives you the possibility to set custom domains using the Windows Azure Management Portal (right-click your Web site from Server Explorer and select **Open Management Portal**).
+However, you can only manage custom domains if you are using certain Web site modes.

-	> Windows Azure offers 3 modes for users to run their web sites - Free, Shared, and Standard.
-In Free and Shared mode, all web sites run in a multi-tenant environment and have quotas for CPU, Memory, and Network usage.
-You can mix and match which sites are Free (strict quotas) vs. Shared (more relaxed quotas).
+	> Windows Azure offers 3 modes for users to run their Web sites - Free, Shared, and Standard.
+In Free and Shared mode, all Web sites run in a multi-tenant environment and have quotas for CPU, Memory, and Network usage.
+You can mix and match which sites are Free (strict quotas) vs. Shared (more flexible quotas).
 The maximum number of free sites may vary with your plan.
 In Standard mode, you choose which sites run on dedicated virtual machines that correspond to the standard Azure compute resources.
-You can find the Web Sites Mode configuration in the **Scale** menu of your Web Site.
+You can find the Web Sites Mode configuration in the **Scale** menu of your Web site.

 	> ![Web Site Modes](Images/web-site-modes.png?raw=true "Web Site Modes")

-	> If you are using **Shared** or **Standard** mode, you will be able to manage custom domains for your Web Site.
-To do so, go to the **Configure** menu of your Web Site and under _domain names_ click **Manage Domains**.
+	> If you are using **Shared** or **Standard** mode, you will be able to manage custom domains for your Web site by going to your Web site’s **Configure** menu and clicking **Manage Domains** under _domain names_.

 	> ![Manage Domains](Images/manage-domains.png?raw=true "Manage Domains")

 	> ![Manage Custom Domains](Images/manage-custom-domains.png?raw=true "Manage Custom Domains")

-1. Once the web site is created, it will be displayed in Server Explorer under the **Web Sites** node.
-Right-click the new web site and select **Open in Browser** to check that the web site is running.
+1. Once the Web site is created, it will be displayed in Server Explorer under the **Web Sites** node.
+Right-click the new Web site and select **Open in Browser** to check that the Web site is running.

 	![Browsing to the new web site](Images/browsing-to-the-new-web-site.png?raw=true)

-	_Browsing to the new web site_
+	_Browsing to the new Web site_

 	![Web site running](Images/website-working.png?raw=true "Web site running")